ETOSPHERES-Labs/etopay-sdk/sdk/bindings/android/README.md

 ## Futures across the ABI boundary

 As noticed in the previous example of the rust function, the prefix `extern "system"` is used  to tell compiler some information on how the function is going to be called.
 The `extern` helps the compiler to know that the function will be called from outside of rust.
 The `system` describes the application binary interface (ABI) to use to define the function in binary code.
 With `system` the systems ABI is to be used.
 This ABI is defined by each system according to the target-triplet configured during the cargo build command.

 As we will see later, we could also use `C` ABI to expose our functions using the `C` calling conventions in the binary interface.
 Based on the ABI selected, different applications running on the same host machine and using the same operating system can interact with each other through the binary layer for exchanging information or calling functions.

 Unfortunately, on the binary layer there is no easy concept of futures, since there is no scheduler, which can periodically check if a result of a certain function call is available.
 Calling an external application function from another application is generally synchronous and the result is returned immediately.
 This means that for asynchronous function calls like HTTP requests, a blocking [sync] call has to be used by the external application and the calling application has to treat the function call as synchronous.

-For the cryptpay SDK, there is a runtime thread started and used for calling the SDK functions, in this case, are all asynchronous.
+For the Cawaena SDK, there is a runtime thread started and used for calling the SDK functions, in this case, are all asynchronous.
 Using `OnceCell` this runtime thread is created on the first call to any SDK function and reused by all others.

 ```Rust
 // lib.rs